 The kids disagreed.
 While driving home tonight, Paige pressed me as to why I didn’t plan to eat out tonight (we often eat out on Wednesdays).
 I didn’t have an answer for her.
 Instead, I pointed out that there’s nothing wrong with the menu I planned.
 And there wasn’t.

-Tonight’s dinner was something I dreamed up recently as a way to use up leftovers in the freezer.
+Tonight’s dinner, creamy baked ravioli, was something I dreamed up recently as a way to use up leftovers in the freezer.
 Always a good thing.
 In this case, you leftover meat sauce (for instance, Sausage Bolognese would be perfect) is combined with cream and vodka to make a rich, creamy sauce that bathes ravioli and bubbles to perfection in the oven.

 The fresh basil, sprinkled on top after baking is complete, adds a bright dimension to the dish.

 Making this is truly easy.
 Start by boiling some fresh ravioli — you know the ones: they are often sold near the deli — and layering them in a greased baking dish.
 Then mix that meat sauce with heavy cream and a bit of vodka (if you choose) and pour over the top.
 Sprinkle with mozzarella cheese.
 Bake that baby for about 25 minutes — or until it’s hot and bubbly.
 Then serve it with a sprinkle of fresh basil.

 This recipe only serves two to three people (it was perfect for the kids and I with big salads), so you will want to double or triple it depending on the size of your family — and appetites.
 And serve it with a salad.
 It’s just right that way.

 - 12- oz package fresh cheese ravioli, , prepared according to package directions

 - 1/4 cup sliced fresh basil

 - Preheat the oven to 375 degrees.